- Am I eligible to apply to the ESS Ph.D. program?

-December 1st; however, we are still accepting applications on a rolling basis.
+December 1st; however, we accept applications on a rolling basis.
 There is still time to apply!

-Applications will be reviewed beginning December 1, and admissions will be made on a rolling basis.
+Applications will be reviewed beginning December 1, and admission offers will be made on a rolling basis.
 Applicants are encouraged to apply by December 1 for the best chance of admission.
 The final deadline for applications is March 15.